Delhi HC directs NIA special court to hear pending bail plea of UAPA accused | Law-Order

 The court said, with the utmost respect, we do not agree with the reasons ascribed bythe Special Judge, NIA for not hearing and deciding the applicant's bail application, despite the same having remained pending before him since February 4 and in the teeth of the directions issued by the Single Judge of this court vide order dated May 27.
 Advocates Tanveer Ahmed Mir and Prabhav Ralli represented the applicant in the matter.

-The applicant herein is accused under the UAPA of being a conduit in a hawala transaction to fund terrorism and is in custody since September 26, 2018.
-Mohammad Saleem was arrested along with others by NIA in connection with an alleged terror funding module having links with Pakistan, said the sources.
+According to the NIA, the applicant herein is accused under the UAPA of being a conduit in a hawala transaction to fund terrorism and is in custody since September 26, 2018.
+Mohammad Saleem was arrested along with others by NIA in connection with an alleged terror funding module having links with Pakistan.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)